realperlon/variation-service/README.md

 4) Performance: For fast performance this uses java parallel streams wherever possible.

 # Possible next steps
-* Some genes have a lot of variation data.
+* Some genes have a lot of variation data. (e.g. BRCA2 has more than 12k).
 Offer an extension that allows to "slice" through the results